gkoulouras/UniProt-annotation-retriever/README.md

 ![alt text](https://github.com/gkoulouras/uniprot-annotation-downloader/blob/master/PerseusScreenShot1.png)

-<b>OS Requirements</b>
+# System Requirements

-The latest release of the software (version 1.04) has been tested on Windows 10 operating systems.
+The latest release of the software (version 1.0.4) has been tested on Windows 10 operating systems.

 <b>Contact:</b>